emanonGarcia/vector_victor/README.md

 # Vector Victor
 vector_victor.py is a program that does basic linear algebra on vectors of length n using only built-in python funcitons.
-No imports
+No imports. vector_victor_epic.py is a similar to vector_victor.py implemented as a class

 ## Getting Started
 After downloading and unzipped, run script from the command line.